Toward a Physical Theory of Intelligence: Mathematical Framework for Assessing Intelligence

 representing the amount of goal-directed work extracted per nat of irreversible information processing.
-This ratio is well defined whenever \(I_{\mathrm{irr}} > 0\).
-In the limiting case \(I_{\mathrm{irr}} = 0\), the agent performs no irreversible transformations, preserves all encodings, and cannot generate any persistent, time-asymmetric influence on its environment.
+This ratio is well defined whenever $I_{\mathrm{irr}} > 0$.
+In the limiting case $I_{\mathrm{irr}} = 0$, the agent performs no irreversible transformations, preserves all encodings, and cannot generate any persistent, time-asymmetric influence on its environment.
 Such a fully reversible process therefore cannot be assigned a meaningful finite intelligence under this metric.
-Systems with larger \(\chi\) convert their physically costly informational transformations into useful work more effectively.
+Systems with larger $\chi$ convert their physically costly informational transformations into useful work more effectively.
+This definition does not measure task success or reward accumulation directly, but rather the physical efficiency with which irreversible informational transformations are converted into work aligned with externally specified goals.

-This formulation extends Shannon’s analysis of communication and reversible information transport to intelligence and irreversible information processing \cite{shannon1948communication}.
-It yields a substrate-independent, physically grounded measure of intelligence as the degree to which an agent converts irreversible information into useful, goal-aligned work.

 In time-dependent settings, intelligence admits a natural flux formulation.
-Let $\dot I_{\mathrm{irr}}(t)$ and $\dot W_{\mathrm{goal}}(t)$ denote the instantaneous rates of irreversible information processing and goal-directed work, respectively.
+Let $\dot I_{\mathrm{irr}}(t)$ and $\dot W_{\mathrm{causal}}(t)$ denote the instantaneous rates of irreversible information processing and work, respectively.
 We define the \emph{instantaneous intelligence} as

-which characterizes the local efficiency with which irreversible information processing is converted into useful work at time $t$.